monuelo/cast-sh/README.md

             alt="Total alerts"/></a>
 </p>

-An adorable instance of your terminal in your browser
+An instance of your terminal in your browser

-## Prerequisites
+## Installation & Prerequisites
-You need to install the dependencies before run the application
+Use the package manager pip to install the dependencies before run the application
 ```
 pip3 install -r requirements.txt
 ```

-## Run
+## Usage
 To start the terminal cast application, run:
 ```
 python3 -m cast